 When you’re looking to save some extra bucks while traveling, it’s time to consider booking a room in someone’s home.

-The good news is that there are plenty of hosts out there their homes and give you an affordable place to stay.
+The good news is that there are plenty of hosts out there in their homes, and they give you an affordable place to stay.

 The bad news?
 You’ll have to be more selective about which hosts (or “hosts”) you choose.
-Some are more selective than others, so make sure that the person who owns the place wants to meet up with you before booking anything.
+Some are more selective than others, so make sure the person who owns the place wants to meet you before booking anything.

 You can find these people on websites like Airbnb and Couchsurfing but if those aren’t working for you, try Home Stay (which allows both residents and travelers).

-It may take some time searching around before finding someone willing enough to help you find not only an affordably priced room but also friendly enough to welcome guests into their home.
+Searching around may take some time before finding someone willing enough to help you find an affordable room and friendly enough to welcome guests into their homes.

 Rent an RV.
 RVs are a great way to explore the countryside.
 You can rent them every day or week, but they’re not cheap.
 You’ll need to pay for gas, insurance, and a driver.

 There are many ditherers available for rent: motor homes with mattresses that fold out into beds; fifth wheels (which have no separate cabins); pop-up campers; and towable with everything you need right in them (including bathrooms).

 Suppose you’re going to be taking long trips across the country.
 In that case, renting an RV might be your best option because it’s more comfortable than sleeping in a tent while traveling cross-country or driving from one place to another at night when hotels aren’t available.

 Pick up a Houseboat Option